-- c) Implementation of the RFP (efficiency and effectiveness) - d) Examining the value added of the RFP as a modality, especially with respect to accessibility, country ownership, coherence and complementarity, and gender equity - e) Lessons to learn internally and externally
+- d) Examining the value added of the RFP as a modality, especially concerning accessibility, country ownership, coherence and complementarity, and gender equity - e) Lessons to learn internally and externally

 Limitation of scope.
-This Assessment covers the use of RFPs from the approval of the first RFPs in July 2015 - at the tenth meeting of the Board (B.10) - up until the end of March 2021, and includes the projects approved and those in the pipeline as of that date.
-The scope of the Assessment examines the efficiency and effectiveness of the RFPs in relation to the particular topics they address.
-However, due to the nature of the rapid Assessment with the limited scope, this Assessment does not assess any of the topics of the four pilot programs themselves.
-It does not focus on identifying and recommending topics for future RFPs.
+This Assessment covers the use of RFPs from the approval of the first RFPs in July 2015 - at the tenth meeting of the Board (B.10) - up until the end of March 2021.
+It also includes the projects approved and those in the pipeline as of that date.
+The scope of the Assessment examines the efficiency and effectiveness of the RFPs concerning the topics they address.
+However, due to the nature of the rapid assessment, its scope does not include the evaluation of any of the four pilot programme's topics.
+Nor does it focus on identifying and recommending topics for future RFPs.

 Method.
-The Assessment used a mixed-methods approach to collect and analyze information from multiple sources in a short period of time which includes: extensive document review; synthesis of lessons learnt from past IEU evaluations; analysis of GCF project and programme data collected and aggregated by the IEU DataLab from GCF databases; semi-structured interviews and focus groups; and online survey that targeted a broad range of GCF stakeholders, but in particular AEs and executing entities.
-However, no country visits were conducted due to COVID-19 travel restrictions.
-As mentioned above, representatives from NDAs and AEs based in relevant countries were interviewed or consulted.
+The Assessment used a mixed-methods approach to collect and analyse information from multiple sources in a short period.
+These sources included, among others, an extensive document review, a synthesis of lessons learned from past IEU evaluations, an analysis of GCF project and programme data collected and aggregated by the IEU DataLab from GCF databases, semi-structured interviews and focus groups, and an online survey targeting a range of GCF stakeholders, particularly accredited entities and executing entities.
+Due to COVID-19 travel restrictions, incountry interviews were replaced with online interviews.
+In addition, as mentioned above, the assessment team consulted with representatives from national designated authorities and accredited entities in relevant countries.